-If you’re an experienced ghost hunter ready to take your ghost hunting to the next level or you’ve just got a keen interest in all things haunted, read on below to find all about the most haunted places in the San Francisco Bay Area…
+If you’re an experienced ghost hunter ready to take your ghost hunting to the next level or you’ve just got a keen interest in all things haunted, read on below to find all about the most haunted places in San Francisco…

 The San Francisco Bay Area is a fantastic place to go if you’re in search of some truly haunted locations.
-The entire area is full of reportedly haunted buildings, landmarks, and historical sites, in fact, the city of San Francisco and the surrounding Bay Area is considered to be one of the most haunted areas in the country!
+The entire area is full of reportedly haunted buildings, landmarks, and historical sites.
+In fact, the city of San Francisco and the surrounding Bay Area is considered one of the most haunted areas in the country!

-The Castello di Amorosa in Napa is well known for its Wine Club and the annual Pagan Ball that is held in the faux-medieval castle.
-However, what you may not know is that it is actually one of the most haunted sites in Northern California.
+The Castello di Amorosa in Napa is well known for its Wine Club and the annual Pagan Ball held in the faux-medieval castle.
+However, you may not know that it is actually one of the most haunted sites in Northern California.

-Among the most well-documented hauntings, there is a plague victim who lurks in the tunnels, a Spanish lady in the South Tower and also a young stable boy roaming the castle!
+Among the most well-documented hauntings, a plague victim lurks in the tunnels, a Spanish lady in the South Tower and a young stable boy roams the castle!

 2. USS Hornet, Alameda